I – Definitions of Ailments

 – Incubation periods – The period of time between exposure to an infectious disease and the appearance of symptoms, during which the infection is developing.
 Time between entry of disease organisms into the body and onset of disease symptoms.

-– Indigestion – Upper abdominal discomfort, described as burning sensation, or gassiness, nausea, or feeling full too quickly after starting to eat.
+– Indigestion – Upper abdominal discomfort, described as burning sensation, bloating or gassiness, , or feeling full too quickly after starting to eat.
 COMMON CAUSES – Indigestion can have causes that aren't due to underlying disease.
 Examples include eating too much, drinking too much, food intolerance, or taking pills on an empty stomach.

 – Infarction – Death of tissue due to oxygen deprivation.